-Virtual Machines: A Closer Look
+Virtual Machines: A Closer Look at Pros and Cons

-- Can use multiple operating system environments on the same computer.
+- Can create multiple operating system environments on the same server|